Education Performance Standards

 For promotion of level C-E

 The Academic Performance Framework applies to all academic staff.
 It serves to articulate the high-level expectations of academic endeavour across the three areas of Research, Education and Engagement.

 The revised Education Performance Standards apply to staff applications for promotion to Levels C-E in academic promotion rounds.

 As part of the standards, Monash includes Peer Review of Teaching as a component of the academic promotion process.
 The revised standards are in line with global best practice and support Monash’s continued delivery of excellence in education.

-For promotion of level A-B and probation in 2019
+For promotion of level A-B and probation

 Learning and Teaching Criteria

 Monash has six learning and teaching criteria which provide appropriate expectations for you as an educator.
 These criteria enable you to recognise your achievements, identify opportunities for further professional development, and assist in planning for your future career.

 - Design and planning of learning activities